-The nation’s mayors are increasingly turning to national service as a cost-effective strategy to address city challenges.
-By unleashing the power of citizens, AmeriCorps and Senior Corps programs have a positive and lasting impact – making our cities better places to live.
-To spotlight the impact of national service and thank those who serve, mayors across the country will participate in the second-annual Mayors Day of Recognition for National Service on April 1, 2014.
+The nation’s mayors and county executives are increasingly turning to national service as a cost-effective strategy to address local challenges.
+By unleashing the power of citizens, AmeriCorps and Senior Corps programs have a positive and lasting impact – making our cities and counties better places to live.
+To spotlight the impact of national service and thank those who serve, mayors across the country will participate in the third-annual Mayors Day of Recognition for National Service on April 7, 2015.

-On this day, mayors will hold public events and use traditional and social media to highlight the value and impact of national service to the nation’s cities.
-Last year, 832 Mayors representing nearly 100 million citizens participated in the inaugural Mayors Day of Recognition for National Service.
-The initiative is being led by the Corporation for National and Community Service; Cities of Service; the National League of Cities; and Mesa, AZ, Mayor Scott Smith, President of the U.S. Conference of Mayors.
+On this day, mayors and county executives will hold public events and use traditional and social media to highlight the value of national service to the nation’s cities.
+Last year, 1,760 mayors representing more than 110 million citizens participated in the second-annual Mayors Day of Recognition for National Service.
+The initiative is being led by the Corporation for National and Community Service, the National League of Cities, and Cities of Service.

 Why a Day of Recognition?

 As solution-focused local elected officials, mayors and county executives have a unique role in this country.
 Mayors’ focus on engaging citizens and meeting local needs matches CNCS’s mission to improve lives, strengthen communities, and foster civic engagement.
 CNCS’s priority on expanding economic opportunity to create sustainable and resilient communities directly aligns with the goals of mayors.
 A coordinated day of recognition presents a unique opportunity to spotlight the key role that national service plays in solving local problems and challenges.
 Participating in the day will highlight the impact of citizen service, show support for nonprofit and national service groups, and inspire more residents to serve in their communities.